cloudandheat/json2nix/README.md

 # json2nix

-A json to nix converter written in Haskell.
+A json/yaml/toml to nix converter written in Haskell.
 You can use this easily with a flake.
 Unformatted json is also supported.